Western Animation: The Wild

 - Say My Name: "RYAN!
 RYAN!
 RRYYYAAAAANNN!"

 - Secret Keeper: Early in the film, Benny is the only one who knows Samson's deep dark secret.
 The secret turns out to be he's not from the wild, but was born in a circus.
-Strangely, the other animals didn't call Benny out for keeping this from them.

-- Seldom Seen Species: The hyraxes.
+- Seldom-Seen Species: The hyraxes.

 - Shout-Out: The back-story for the villain references The Gods Must Be Crazy.
 A talking koala (modeled after one of the main characters, no less) doll falls from an airplane, saving the life of a wildebeest, who reveres it as divine and sets up a Religion of Evil around it.

 - Was It All a Lie?: Samson tells his son and friends stories about his adventures in the wild.
 However, as they search for Ryan, Samson's friends find it odd that he tells them to runaway from rapid dogs rather than fighting them off.
 Then, when they're in Africa, he was unwilling to eat a rude hyrax.
 They feel as though he's not really from the wild.
 Samson says its true, he's a phony.
 And he's sorry for lying to them and unable to protect them.
-Followed by an Oh Crap moment.
+Followed by an Oh Crap! moment.

 - Was Too Hard on Him: Samson worries he drove his son away by scolding him for costing his team the shuffleboard match.